thezerothcat/LaMulanaRandomizer/README.txt

 1.5:
 -----------------------------
 Seed generation settings are now saved to file and automatically reused the next time you run the program.
-There are also some additional items/item types randomized, including a partial randomization of Forbidden Treasure/Bathing Suit by popular request, and a handful of bugfixes.
+There are also some additional items/item types randomized, including a partial randomization of Forbidden Treasure/Provocative Bathing Suit by popular request, and a handful of bugfixes.

 1.4: